 1. Introduction

-Dating is an essential task in the archaeological investigation, as it can offer to archaeologists an important tool to recover the vestiges of ancient civilizations and to associate evidences of commercial, technological, and cultural exchanges occurred in the past.
-The affordability and accuracy of dating techniques is even more significant when spots of ancient artefacts or isolated structures return to light by chance, as often happens during rescue excavations at the borders of modern urban centres.
-In these cases, it is urgent to gain as much information as possible in the short duration of such rescue excavations; otherwise valuable evidence of our past preserved for centuries under the earth would be lost forever.
+Dating is an essential task in the archaeological investigation, as it can offer to archaeologists an important tool to recover the vestiges of ancient civilizations and associate evidences of commercial, technological, and cultural exchanges occurred in the past.
+The affordability and accuracy of dating techniques is even more significant when spots of ancient artefacts or isolated structures return to light by chance, as often happens during the construction of pipelines, highways, water channels, or other infrastructures at the borders of modern urban centres.
+In these cases, it is urgent to gain as much information as possible in the little duration of the rescue excavations usually urged and carried out in short advance to the definitive destruction of the sites; otherwise, valuable evidences of our past preserved for centuries under the earth would be lost forever.

 Nowadays, several well-established techniques are available for dating biological remains, e.g. radiocarbon, dendrochronology, and amino acid racemization techniques for wooden structures or tools, bones, food and seeds remains, whose age is contemporary of the site occupation by humans (Macdougall, 2008; Peppe and Deino, 2013).
 Concerning with inorganic remains, unfortunately their absolute age usually does not associate to the period of their production and use, as in the cases of construction materials (e.g. stones and rocks), lithic and metal tools, golden and silver ornaments and/or precious gems.
-For these materials, stratigraphy is the most used tool for assessing chronological relationships related to the age of the archaeological artefacts and the occupation of a site.
-One of the few cases when inorganic dating can be directly associated to important events of crucial archaeological significance, as e.g. the abandonment of a site, is the use of fire.
-Fire can be connected to different human activities such as food cooking, pottery or bricks production, accidental or intentional fire of ancient villages.
+For these materials, stratigraphy is the most used mean for assessing chronological relationships related to the age of the archaeological artefacts and the occupation of a site.
+One of the few cases when the dating of inorganic materials can be directly associated to events of crucial archaeological significance, e.g. the abandonment of a site, is linked to the use of fire.
+Fire can be connected to different human activities such as food cooking, pottery or bricks production accidental or intentional fire of ancient villages.
 In these cases, the last firing event can be associated to specific phenomena occurring in the inorganic matrix, particularly when it is composed by clayey soils.

 Baked clay presents the advantage to contain tiny iron oxide particles that after heating at high temperatures can record the direction and intensity of the ambient ancient geomagnetic field at the time of their cooling.
-Thanks to this important physical phenomenon, archaeomagnetic dating of ancient baked clays, still found in situ, is possible, after comparison of the geomagnetic field vector recorded by the archaeological artefacts during their last firing with the reference Secular Variation (SV) curves that describe the variation of the Earth’s magnetic field in the past (Eighmy and Sternberg, 1990; Linford, 2004; Tema, 2011).
+Thanks to this important physical phenomenon, archaeomagnetic dating of ancient baked clays, still found in situ, is possible after comparison of the geomagnetic field vector recorded by the artefacts during their last firing with the reference Secular Variation (SV) curves that describe the variation of the Earth’s magnetic field in the past (Eighmy and Sternberg, 1990; Linford, 2004; Tema, 2011).
 At the same time, the firing of baked clays results in the clearing of unstable energy traps constituted of localized defects or imperfections in the lattice of e.g. quartz and feldspar minerals present in the same matrix, which allows for thermoluminescence (TL) dating through the evaluation of the dose of radiation subsequently absorbed by the material (Fleming, 1979; Aitken, 1985; Liritzis, et al. 2013).
-The great advantage of archaeomagnetic and TL dating is that they can be applied to the very same material, such as fired archaeological structures and artefacts, and they date the same event, the last firing of the studied baked clays.
+The great advantage of archaeomagnetic and TL dating is that they can be applied to the very same material, such as fired archaeological structures and artefacts, and they date the same event: the last firing of the studied baked clays.